 Instructor: Professor TBA-Instituto Franklin, Universidad de Alcalá.

-Instructor: Kenneth William Godwin.
-University of Dubuque
+Instructor: Ken Godwin, University of Dubuque

 This course is mandatory for all students.